Each season, we invite local, national and international musicians and performers to create new experimental works at the Music Box Village.

 - Season Ticket cardholders may bring their membership cards to check in at our Box Office or Gate.
 Enjoy early entry and seating 30 minutes before we open doors.
 Get your Season Tickets now!

 When coming to The Music Box Village:

 – Seating is limited, bring picnic blankets or your own seating.

 – The venue is outdoors and unpaved, please dress accordingly.

-– Fridays-Sundays, we provide a reasonably priced bar offering water, cocktails, wine, beer and non-alcoholic drinks.
-Proceeds support our project!
+– We provide a reasonably priced bar offering water, cocktails, wine, beer and non-alcoholic drinks.
+Proceeds support the Village!
+BYOB is not allowed.

 Please join our Mailing List

 New Orleans Airlift is a federal 501c3 nonprofit — funds donated via ticketing and other giving support our mission to collaborate to inspire wonder, connect communities and foster opportunities through arts education and the creation of experimental public artworks.
 Your ticket and any other funds donated on site support our education programs and access for those who wouldn’t otherwise be able to experience the Music Box Village.

 Artists and musicians are compensated out of ticket sales for the many days of rehearsal and creating new performances – so we are unable to provide refunds.
 If you can’t use your ticket, we suggest you: